Indus valley Civilisation

 Suktagen-Dor ( Afghanistan) :- The town had a citadel surrounding by a stone wall built for defence.
 This site is made for a sea-port for trading purpose.

 - The towns were divided into two parts.
 The upper parts of the Citadel and the Lower part.

 - Harrapa and Mohenjodaro both had their own citadel.

 - The houses in the cities followed the Grid – system.

 - The rectangular town planning was the unique feature in which road cut across one another almost at right angles.

-- The use of burn bricks in the Harappan cities is remarkable and shows that brick making might have been a large scale industry.
+- The use of burnt bricks in the Harappan cities is remarkable and shows that brick making might have been a large scale industry.

 - Every big or small house had its own courtyard, well and bathroom.

-- Water flowed from the house to the streets which had drains. sometimes these drains were covered with bricks or with stone slabs.
+- Water flowed from the house to the streets which had drained. sometimes these drains were covered with bricks or with stone slabs.